pixee/codemodder-specs/codetf.md

 # Notes

 The `results` and `changeset` fields can be seen as a series of patches against the project directory.
 Each patch builds on any previous patches seen.
 Therefore, applying a patch from the middle of a changeset without the others may be invalid.
+Multiple locations can be changed in a single file within the scope of a single codemod and be represented by a single `changeset` array entry.

 Note that the `changeset` array can have multiple entries for the same given file.